phant0mcybe4k1ll/auto_cyber_kill_chain/README.md

     - Individuals : When it cames into personnal informations gathering, credentials theft, spying & remote controling personnal devices
     - Information Systems : When it comes into Entreprises (Private or Governemental) information systems, services, networks & critical IT infrastructures.
     - Operationnal Systems : when it cames into operational technologies, firmwares, networkd and infrastructures.
+    - public ressources : when it cames to unkown targets, for botnets creation.

 3. ## Objectives Identification :
     Before Entering in any sort of cyber attack, the attacker needs to identify his objectives and intetions behind the attack in order to estimate the effort and time and limit actions in the last stage and ofcourse in the contexte of our tool is for helping identifying the order of the PATHS.